 This article was written for the Explore magazine's Live the Adventure Club according to their winter challenge of 2020-21.
 I was able to win runners up prize in the contest.
-As a member of the Club, keeping the limitations imposed by the COVID-19 protocols and regional lockdown, I did lot of hiking with my buddy … Continue reading Winter 2020-21 Challenge and winning runners up prize.
+As a member of the Club, keeping the limitations imposed by the COVID-19 protocols and regional lockdown, I did lot of hiking with my buddy … Continue reading Live the adventure – Winter 2020-21 Challenge

 As K2 and I share our adventures in an urban ravine system to observe landscapes, plants, and wildlife, we notice that careless visitors can create havoc with our scarce natural heritage in urban areas, especially during the COVID-19 pandemic.